cardano-foundation/developer-portal/docs/stake-pool-guide/register-stake-address.md

 Estimated transaction fee: Lovelace 172013
 ```

-Registering the stake address, not only pay transaction fees, but also includes a deposit (which you get back when deregister the key) as stated in the protocol parameters:
+Registering the stake address, not only pays transaction fees, but also includes a deposit (which you get back when deregister the key) as indicated in the protocol parameters.

-The deposit amount can be found in the protocol.json under stakeAddressDeposit
+The deposit amount can be found in `protocol.json` under `stakeAddressDeposit`:

 ```
 cardano-cli query protocol-parameters \
     --testnet-magic 1  \
-    --out-file params.json
+    --out-file protocol.json

-stakeAddressDeposit=$(cat params.json | jq -r '.stakeAddressDeposit')
+stakeAddressDeposit=$(cat protocol.json | jq -r '.stakeAddressDeposit')
 echo $stakeAddressDeposit
 ```

 ## Build the transaction

-Next, the complete transaction output is calculated by subtracting the deposit and transaction fees from the amount we have in our payment address.
+Next, the complete transaction output is calculated by subtracting the deposit and transaction fees from the amount we have in our payment address:

 ```
 txOut=$((1000000000-${stakeAddressDeposit}-172013))
 echo ${txOut}
 ```

-Now we have all the information in place to build the final transaction file
+Now we have all the information in place to build the final transaction file:

 ```
 cardano-cli transaction build-raw \